 July 14th – Cow Appreciation Day

-Read Aloud: Daddy Played Music for the Cows by local author Maryann Weidt.
+- Daddy Played Music for the Cows by local author Maryann Weidt

-Outing Idea: Gianna and her family love this holiday.
-They have been known to dress up and go to Chick-Fil-A for the freebies.
+- Gianna and her family love this holiday.
+They have been known to dress up as cows and go to Chick-Fil-A for the freebies.

-Dinner Conversation Starter: Why do you think we eat chicken but we don’t eat cow?
-We eat beef or steak or hamburger.
+Why do you think we eat chicken but we don’t eat cow?
+Instead, we eat beef or steak or hamburger.

 Bonus Holidays – Bastille Day – 10 Fun Ways for Families to Celebrate & National Mac and Cheese Day.